Diffusive hydrodynamics from long-range correlations

 A description as above holds in arbitrary dimensions, but we focus on one dimension of space.
 In this case, there is an important caveat.
 When \textit{at least one interacting ballistic mode is present}, such as in anharmonic chains or interacting one-dimensional gases, Eq. \eqref{eq:hydro01} is typically broken: the matrix $\mathfrak L$ has divergent components, and superdiffusion arises, as demonstrated in the framework of non-linear fluctuating hydrodynamics~\cite{Spohn2014, Spohn2015-2, Doyon2022, Spohn2016, Mendl2016, Popkov2015, PhysRevLett.120.240601}.
 In certain systems, such as integrable models, it is finite~\cite{spohn_large_scale_dynamics, 10.21468/SciPostPhys.6.4.049, PhysRevB.98.220303, PhysRevLett.121.160603, Doyon2022, medenjak2020diffusion} (with notable exceptions in isotropic spin chains~\cite{de2020superdiffusion, PhysRevLett.122.210602, Wei2022, Scheie2021, PhysRevE.100.042116, PhysRevLett.131.197102}).
-As we will show, finiteness of $\mathfrak L$ in one-dimensional systems follows if the hydrodynamic equation has a property called \emph{linear degeneracy} \cite{FERAPONTOV1991112,lindeg1,lindeg2}; generalised hydrodynamics (GHD), for integrable systems, has this property \cite{el2011kinetic, pavlov2012generalized, PhysRevB.101.041411, Doyon2020}.
+As we will show in the SM (see remark after Eq.
+(S35)), finiteness of $\mathfrak L$ in one-dimensional systems follows if the hydrodynamic equation has a property called \emph{linear degeneracy} \cite{FERAPONTOV1991112,lindeg1,lindeg2}; generalised hydrodynamics (GHD), for integrable systems, has this property \cite{el2011kinetic, pavlov2012generalized, PhysRevB.101.041411, Doyon2020}.
 This property implies that hydrodynamic modes do not ``self-interact"; only interactions between modes with different velocities are present.
 Self-interaction is the source of super-diffusion, as non-linear hydrodynamics is unstable under small noise in one dimension~\cite{PhysRevLett.56.889}.
-Thus, the current understanding is that in linearly degenerate systems, Eq. \eqref{eq:NS} is expected to describe the space-time profiles of all one-point averages of local observables \(\langle o(x,t) \rangle\).
+Thus, the Kubo-diffusion understanding is that in linearly degenerate systems, Eq. \eqref{eq:NS} is expected to describe the space-time profiles of all one-point averages of local observables \(\langle o(x,t) \rangle\); and we will explain how this must be corrected.

 Although the approximation Eq.~\eqref{eq:hydro01} accurately describes one-point averages at the Euler scales, recent findings via the ballistic macroscopic fluctuation theory (BMFT)~\cite{PhysRevLett.131.027101, 10.21468/SciPostPhys.15.4.136} indicate that different fluid cells do not remain exponentially uncorrelated at all times during non-equilibrium dynamics.
 It is found~\cite{PhysRevLett.131.027101} that correlations of order $1/\ell$ appear on macroscopic distances at any positive macroscopic time if the model admits hydrodynamic modes with at least two different velocities and is interacting.
 In the two-point functions \(S_{ij}(x,y,t) = \ell \langle q_i(x,t) q_j(y,t) \rangle^c \), in addition to the $\delta$-contribution due to microscopic correlations described by \eqref{eq:hydro01}, there is a regular contribution $E_{ik}(x,y,t)$ representing these long-range correlations: